sonosaurus/sonobus/doc/README_MAC.txt

 ---------------

-If you want to use the AudioUnit plugin version, copy the SonoBus.component from the Plugins folder to your home directory ~/Library/Audio/Plug-Ins/Components/ folder.
-You can get to this from the Finder, by holding down Option as you click the Go menu in Finder's menubar, then select Library, then you can browse to the folder above.

-If you want to use the VST3 plugin version, copy the SonoBus.vst3 from the Plugins folder to your home directory ~/Library/Audio/Plug-Ins/VST3/ folder.
-You can get to this from the Finder, by holding down Option as you click the Go menu in Finder's menubar, then select Library, then you can browse to the folder above.

-If you want to use the VST2 plugin version, copy the SonoBus.vst from the Plugins folder to your home directory ~/Library/Audio/Plug-Ins/VST/ folder.
-You can get to this from the Finder, by holding down Option as you click the Go menu in Finder's menubar, then select Library, then you can browse to the folder above.
-Some applications will not find VST2 plugin in your own plugin folder, in that case copy the plugin to the main /Libary/Audio/Plug-Ins/VST folder instead.
+If you have trouble dragging them from the DMG, copy the appropriate plugin one of the locations below.
+You can get to this from the Finder, by holding down Option as you click the Go menu in Finder's menubar, then select Library, then you can browse to the folder or create the folder if necessary.

+Audio Unit  /Library/Audio/Plug-Ins/Components
+VST2        /Library/Audio/Plug-Ins/VST
+VST3        /Library/Audio/Plug-Ins/VST3
+AAX         /Library/Application Support/Avid/Audio/Plug-Ins